 The Spanish conquerors brought them to Europe when they returned back from their invasions to Latin America, as a gift to their queen, almost 500 years ago.
 While Venetian invaders brought them to Greece, that is why they are so familiar among the inhabitants of the Ionian Islands.

 In my family home, we used to eat them grilled whole with their skin & cooked in the fireplace during the winter weekends.
 My father, as he is coming from the Ionian islands taught us to enjoy them.
 I always loved their taste and colour since then.
-There are many types with various colours: orange dark and light, beige, yellow and purple.
+There are many types of various colours: orange dark and light, beige, yellow and purple.
 Their taste has nothing in common with the famous simple potato.
 They are very filling, have a delicious sweet taste and I am a big fan of them!

-In Greece they are not so popular yet as they are abroad, even though they have started to gain the respect of the fitness and healthy diet recently.
+In Greece, they are not so popular yet as they are abroad, even though they have started to gain the respect of the fitness and healthy diet recently.
 They are an outstanding nutrient-rich food that can be consumed in a variety of ways: boiled or grilled, as a starter or garnish, in soups, in pies, and in deserts and smoothies too.
 They are grown in small farms in the Greek islands and Peloponnese too.
 They are cultivated on a large scale in China, Brazil, South America, Indonesia and South Africa.

 They are rich in vitamin B6, vitamin C, vitamin E and vitamin A.

-They are beneficial even for babies, and the experts claim that it is better for children to eat a sweet potato instead of an off season fruit.
+They are beneficial even for babies, and the experts claim that it is better for children to eat a sweet potato instead of an offseason fruit.

 Extra tip: Do not remove their skin before cooking them, because by removing the skin we also decrease significantly their nutrition facts, just wash them carefully, brush their skin and they are ready.